HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 Both Amex Platinum cards give access to the American Express Global Lounge Network which includes: Centurion Lounges, Priority Pass and Plaza Premium Membership, Delta Sky Club (when flying Delta same day), Virgin Clubhouses and Aspire Lounges.

 Unfortunately, American Express removed the guest access feature on this card earlier this year in an effort to combat overcrowding.
-If you want to bring a guest in with you it will cost $50 per person, unless you spend $75,000 on the card.
+If you want to bring a guest in with you it will cost $50 per person, unless you spend $75,000 annually on the card.

 The Sapphire Lounge at Boston International Airport